Ultimate Supercar Themed Road Trip in Italy’s Motor Valley

 “If you want one of those for your birthday you are going to have to make a very big wish,” says Stuart.
 I resist the temptation to tell him I will wait for his mid life crisis.

 I couldn’t even afford to buy the family silver.
 There’s a whole room of this; 119 trophies according to Cameron who counts them all.
 But that’s not the whole collection; it’s just the constructor’s trophies and only how many can fit on the shelves.
 As we prepare to leave, for Ferrari’s sister museum in Modena, Bianca tells us Enzo never wanted a museum.
 He thought museums were for dead things.
 He also never wanted a four wheel drive.
 But even a supercar boss can’t have everything he wants.
 Both were installed after he died.

 Cool things about Ferrari Museum Maranello

-If you fancy living like a racing driver you can rent one of the racing car simulators.
+If you fancy seeing what it’s like to be a racing driver you can rent one of the racing car simulators.
 In fact members of the family can each book one and race each other.
 You can choose from circuits such as Monza, Barcelona, Silverstone, Imola and Nürbürgring.
 The car lets you feel the track surface and responds to everything you do.

 It’s not cheap but where else do you get to sit in a racing car and try one out?
 Ah, that would be next door where you can pay to drive one of three different types of Ferraris at the Ferrari racing track.
 Prices depend on which one you choose and how long you want it for.
 If you take the F12 and drive like a pensioner you are going to need to skip lunch to pay for it.

 Here’s how Matthew, who is not old enough to drive, got on with the simulator at the Modena museum.